samwhittle/markdown-cv/index.md

 `2023-present`
 **Chair, Asia Pacific League of Associations for Rheumatology (APLAR) Chronic Pain Special Interest Group**

+`2023`
+Expert Panel Member, Australian Commission in Safety and Quality and Healthcare recommendations on the use of Patient-Reported Outcome Measures (PROMs) for low back pain

 `2021-2023`
 Member, Rheumatology Expert Writing Group, Rheumatology Guidelines 4th Edition